 For more information, contact Web Services at email@example.com.

 By using templates, the following elements:

-- Right Side Bar
+- Left Side Bar

 are all preset and the users do not have to do modifications to be compliant.
 The items users are required to enter are the Meta tags, which are required for homepages and are optional for subpages.

 - Meta tags (required on homepage – optional on others)

 - All pages are required to have View A&M University signature type (see below) on the header of every page.

 - The logo and signature type should be linked to PVAMU homepage (http://www.pvamu.edu)

 - Request the PVAMU logo and Prairie View A&M University signature type at firstname.lastname@example.org

 - The logo and its background must be a high contrast combination.